certara/pyDarwin/docs/Overview.rst

 Algorithms
 ************

-Note the essentially linear increase in the ask step time (time to generate samples for next iteration) as the dataset size increases.
 For problems with larger search spaces, and greater number of model evaluations, :ref:`Genetic algorithm<GA_desc>` or :ref:`Random Forest <RF_desc>` may be more appropriate.